Skip to main content

 Where do locals eat traditional Cordovan food?

-La Cuchara de San Lorenzo in the San Lorenzo neighbourhood and Sociedad Plateros María Auxiliadora draw predominantly local clientele — both serve high-quality traditional food at prices calibrated for regular local dining rather than one-off tourist meals.
-Neither is significantly harder to find than the tourist-circuit restaurants.
+La Cuchara de San Lorenzo in the San Lorenzo neighbourhood and Sociedad Plateros María Auxiliadora draw predominantly local clientele, both serving high-quality traditional food at prices calibrated for regular local dining rather than one-off tourist meals.
+Neither is significantly harder to find than the tourist-circuit restaurants, and both are worth the five-minute walk from the Mezquita.